lblod/delta-producer-json-diff-file-publisher/README.md

 ## Roadmap
 * Add support for a prefix map in the export configuration
-* Fold incoming delta messages to what is the actual case in the cache-graph.
+* Fold incoming delta messages to what is the actual case in the publication-graph.
 I.e. is the delta-notification not out;dated?